 Before you begin looking for the best mutual funds, you'll need a good tool to help you do the research.
 There are several different mutual fund research sites you can use to find the best funds.
 You can find and use all of the basic mutual fund selection criteria with Morningstar's Fund Screener.
 This fund screener is free if you sign up for their basic membership.

 To choose the best mutual funds, you'll need to know how to judge performance.
 Compare each fund's historical returns to an appropriate benchmark, such as the fund's relative category average or an index.
 For example, performance for most stock mutual funds is compared to the S&P 500 Index.

 Keep in mind that mutual funds are best used for long-term investing (more than 3 years).
 Therefore put the heaviest weight in your selection criteria on the 5-year return.
 Also, look at the 10-year return if the fund has been around that long.
 If the fund outperforms the benchmark for the 5-year returns, keep it on your radar.
 Otherwise, remove it from consideration.

 Check Length of Manager Tenure

 Many investors overlook manager tenure, which is how long the manager has been managing the fund.
-Look for manager tenure of at least 3 years and be sure the time frame you are reviewing represents the same time frame the manager has been at the helm of the fund.
+Look for a manager tenure of at least 3 years and be sure the time frame you are reviewing represents the same time frame the manager has been at the helm of the fund.
 If, for example, you've found a fund that has an outstanding 5-year return but the manager tenure is only 1 year, it means the current manager receives no credit for 4 of the past 5 years' performance.